 As further described in Exhibit 10 (Geology, Seismology and Soils), groundwater levels are not anticipated to be a major challenge for Facility construction.
 Groundwater levels encountered during the preliminary geotechnical investigation indicate there is potential for ground water to accumulate during turbine excavations, though the high clay content of the subgrade soil will generally limit groundwater infiltration.
-However, standard dewatering practices such as the utilization of sumps and portable pumps can be used to dewater as needed.
-At the substation boring location, groundwater was measured at a depth of greater than 20 feet below ground surface.
-However, it is important to note groundwater levels observed during borings may not be representative of long-term levels.
+However, standard dewatering practices such as the utilization of sumps and pumps can be used to dewater as needed.
+At the substation boring location, groundwater was measured at a depth of greater than 10 feet below ground surface.
+However, it is important to note groundwater levels observed during borings may not be representative of longterm levels.
 Therefore, construction dewatering may be required for surface water control and for excavations that encounter perched groundwater conditions, groundwater, or seepage.
 If necessary, dewatering methods will be implemented and will involve pumping the water to a predetermined vegetated discharge point, away from wetlands, waterbodies, and other sensitive resources.
 The use of sumps and pumps is a common and economical method of dewatering and will be adequate given the conditions within the Facility Site.
 See Exhibit 13 (Water Resources and Aquatic Ecology), Section (a) for an additional discussion of groundwater on site and how water will be managed during construction.

-(c) Public and Private Wells
+(iii) Public and Private Wells

-As described in Exhibit 13 (Water Resources and Aquatic Ecology), Freedom of Information Law request letters were sent to the New York State Department of Health (NYSDOH) on May 16, 2024, for the purpose of identifying existing groundwater wells within 1 mile of the Facility Site.
-The response identified five wells associated with community and non-community water systems.
-One of these wells is located within 1,000-feet of the proposed Facility Site.
-However, no surface water supply intakes were identified within 1 mile of the proposed Facility.
-According to the NYSDEC Info Locator, the nearest surface water supply intake is located approximately 9 miles from the Facility.
+As described in Exhibit 13 (Water Resources and Aquatic Ecology), Freedom of Information Law request letters were sent to the New York State Department of Health (NYSDOH) on September 07, 2023, for the purpose of identifying existing groundwater wells within 1 mile of the Facility Site.
+The NYSDEC identified 78 community water sources located within 1 mile of the proposed Facility, 20 of which are located within 1,000 feet of the Facility Site and 4 of which are within the Facility Site.
 In addition, the Applicant sent private well surveys to all residences and businesses within 1,000 feet of the Facility Site.
-The Applicant received 55 responses identifying a total of 50 private wells within 1,000 feet of the Facility Site (see Figures 13-1 [Groundwater Wells Offsets] and 13-2 [Groundwater Aquifers and Recharge Areas]).
+Based on the responses received, a total of 64 private wells within 1,000 feet of the Facility Site were identified (see Figures 13-1 [Groundwater Wells Offsets] and 13-2 [Groundwater Aquifers and Recharge Areas]).
 As shown in Figure 13-1 (Groundwater Aquifers and Recharge Areas), there are no known active residential/domestic water supply wells within 100 feet of any proposed collection lines or access roads.
-Two private wells, but no NYSDEC water wells, are located within 500 feet of collection line crossings that will be installed using trenchless technologies.
+There are 11 NYSDEC water wells within 500 feet of collection line crossings that will be installed using trenchless technologies.
 HDD operations may be utilized for some of the proposed trenchless crossings (see Exhibit 5 [Design Drawings]).
 However, the exact installation method at each of these installations is not known at this time.
 Blasting activities may be required in some areas around wind turbine foundations where more competent bedrock below the weathered zone will need to be removed.
-There are no wells within 200 feet of wind turbine excavations; however, one private well is located within 1,000 feet of a wind turbine.
-The Applicant will adhere to the requirements of 16 NYCRR Section 1100-6.4(n)(2) to conduct pre- and post-construction testing of the potability of water wells on any non-participating properties within 500 feet of proposed HDD locations, and 1,000 feet of blasting locations, to monitor for potential impacts (e.g., inadvertent returns).
+There are no wells within 200 feet of wind turbine excavations and or within 1,000 feet of a wind turbine.
+The Applicant will adhere to the requirements of 19 NYCRR §900-6.4(n)(2) to conduct pre- and post-construction testing of the potability of water wells on any non-participating properties within 500 feet of proposed HDD locations to monitor for potential impacts (e.g., inadvertent returns).